spacetelescope/action-publish_to_pypi/README.md

 ## Problems

-If a problem occurs with the publication, an e-mail message with "Run failed: Publish to PyPI" in the subject will be sent to you containing a link to the logs from the attempt.
+If a problem occurs with the publication, an e-mail message with "Run failed: Publish to PyPI" in the subject will be sent to all users subscribed to notifications from the repository in question.
+The message will contain a link to the logs from the publication attempt.